OCA/web/web_m2x_options_manager/README.rst

 Go to Settings > Technical > Models.

 Choose the model you wish to edit, and open its form view.
-Go to the "Create/Edit Options" tab, and add the fields you want to manage.
+Go to the "Create/Edit Options" tab, and add the fields you want to manage in 2 different sections:

+* the first list view allows you to handle fields for the selected model
+* the second list view allows you to handle fields where the selected model is the comodel

+For both sections:

-Button "Fill" will add every missing field to the options.
+* button "Fill" will add every missing field to the options
-Button "Empty" will remove every option.
+* button "Empty" will remove every option

 Bug Tracker
 ===========